Basic Needs Assistance

 - ORCA LIFT card is our region’s reduced-transit fare program.
 With the ORCA LIFT card, income-qualified riders can save up to 50 percent or more on: Metro Transit buses, Kitsap Transit buses, Sound Transit Link light rail, King County Water Taxi, and the Seattle Streetcar.

 - Seattle Public Library System offers 27 locations with computer services, storytime, family events, and of course books and resources galore.
-The Library system also offers free meals and after-school snacks during the school year and all summer long at select branches to families in need through their Kids Café program.

 Family and Child-Focused Support